eu-digital-identity-wallet/av-app-ios-wallet-ui/README.md

 ## Overview

-The EUDI Wallet Reference Implementation is built based on the [Architecture Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md) and aims to showcase a robust and interoperable platform for digital identification, authentication, and electronic signatures based on common standards across the European Union.
-The EUDI Wallet Reference Implementation is based on a modular architecture composed of business-agnostic, reusable components that will evolve in incremental steps and can be reused across multiple projects.
+The Age Verification App is an iOS application built on top of the EUDI Wallet Reference Implementation.
+It provides age verification functionality using digital credentials based on the [Architecture Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md).

-The EUDI Wallet Reference Implementation is the application that allows users to:
+The Age Verification App allows users to:

-1. To obtain, store, and present PID and mDL.
+1. Obtain, store, and present age verification credentials.
 2. Verify presentations.
-3. Share data on proximity scenarios.
-4. Support remote QES and more use cases with the modules included.

-The EUDIW project provides an iOS app through this repository.
-Please refer to the repositories listed in the following sections for more detailed information on how to get started, contribute, and engage with the EUDI Wallet Reference Implementation.
+3. Support age verification use cases.

 # 💡 Specifications Employed

-The app consumes the SDK called EUDIW Wallet core [Wallet kit](https://github.com/eu-digital-identity-wallet/eudi-lib-ios-wallet-kit) and a list of available libraries to facilitate remote presentation, proximity, and issuing test/demo functionality following the specification of the [ARF](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework), including:
+The app consumes the SDK called EUDIW Wallet core [Wallet kit](https://github.com/eu-digital-identity-wallet/eudi-lib-ios-wallet-kit) and a list of available libraries to facilitate remote presentation and issuing test/demo functionality following the specification of the [ARF](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework), including:

 - OpenID4VP v1 (remote presentation), DCQL

-- ISO18013-5 (proximity presentation)

 - OpenID4VCI v1 (issuing)

 - Issuer functionality, to support development and testing, one can access an OID4VCI test/demo service for issuing at: